 - Fast Charge Your Devices Directly From The Precharge!

 - Perfect Camping Survival Tool And Car Emergency Device!

 - Includes Rechargeable 18650 Lithium Battery!

-You will need need batteries for most of these flashlight to work, so why not be environmentally friendly and save money at the same time?
-Try this rechargeable USB AA batteries!
+You will need batteries for most of this flashlight to work, so why not be environmentally friendly and save money at the same time?
+Try this rechargeable USB AA battery!